toast38coza/python-spectacles/README.md

 ### 2. Write your first functional test:

 Create a file called specs.py
 (As a preference, I like to use a naming pattern along the lines of spec_*.py for the modules containing my spec tests).
+Let's test the Django admin login page.

+In the folder

-#### First: write what you want to do in plain text:
+#### First: write what we expect the page to do in plain text:

+    * Go to /admin/
+	* It has an h1 which says: "Django Administration"
+	* There is a textbox for username
+	* There is a textbox for password

+Now let's wrap that into a test:

 	from spectacles.functionaltest import FunctionalTestCase
 	from spectacles.common import DEFAULT_WAIT_TIME, get_absolute_url as u